 - ③ Go to the bus boarding location and double check bus route and departure time.

-- ④ Once inside the bus, listen carefully to the English announcement until you reach your stop.
+- ④ Once aboard the bus, listen carefully to the English announcement for your stop.

-You can easily take a taxi from the airport at the Taxi Stop located just outside the Arrivals Gate on the 1F.
+You can easily take a taxi from the airport at the taxi stands located just outside the Arrivals Hall (1F) of both terminals.
 You can choose to take a regular taxi, a deluxe taxi or a jumbo taxi depending on your situation.
-If you wish to take a taxi with a driver who can communicate in English, Japanese, or Chinese, you can request for an international taxi at desk no. 23 and 46 at the Arrivals Gate.
+If you wish to take a taxi with a driver who can communicate in English, Japanese, or Chinese, you can opt for an international taxi.

-Basic fare for deluxe and jumbo taxis begins at 5,000 won.
+Base fare for deluxe and jumbo taxis begins at 6,500 won.
 There is no additional nighttime charge.

-If by any chance a driver tries to take advantage of you by demanding an inflated fare, report the incident to the Seoul Global Center (+82-2-2075-4180), which offers services in English, Japanese, Chinese, Vietnamese, Mongolian, Filipino, Uzbek, Russian and Thai.
-You can also report your complaint to the Dasan Call Center (+82-2-120), which offers services in English, Japanese, Chinese, Vietnamese and Mongolian.When making a domestic call in Korea, you are not required to dial the international code (+82).
-In addition, region code can also be omitted when making a call within the same province.
+If by any chance a driver tries to take advantage of you by demanding an inflated fare, report the incident to the Seoul Global Center (+82-2-2075-4180), which offers services in English, Japanese, Chinese, Russian, Vietnamese, Mongolian, Filipino, Uzbek, and Thai.
+You can also report your complaint to the Dasan Call Center (+82-2-120), which offers services in English, Japanese, Chinese, Vietnamese and Mongolian.When making a domestic call in Korea, you do not need to dial the international code (+82).
+In addition, the region code can also be omitted when making a call within the same province.